Annual Scientific Meeting 2024

 Talks:

-1) Uveal Melanoma Registries – Seeking to Collate, Catalogue and Curate
+1) Uveal Melanoma Registries: Seeking to collate, catalogue and curate

-2) Trial in progress: SILVER
+2) SILVER: Trial in progress

 Michelle Taylor is the Deputy Chair of the Melanoma and Skin Cancer Trials Consumer Advisory Panel and has a lived experience with ocular melanoma.
 She presented on her experiences as a consumer at the 2023 Australasian Ocular Melanoma Alliance Summit and was featured in the Melanoma and Skin Cancer Trials 2022 Christmas fundraising appeal for the Uveal Melanoma Registry.